 Our experiment also assumed that all tests were equal in terms of how long they take for results to be shown.
 If the tests were analogous to real medical practice, certain tests would take longer to produce results after being requested.
 Some tests (e.g. a chest X-ray) are not performed by the doctor themselves at the patient’s bedside and require extra staff and technology to produce.
 We should also note that our experiment was run via an internet browser, meaning that study participants were taken out of the setting within which they would usually make these decisions.
 This means that participants may act differently than they might do in their regular medical practice.
 In addition, we attempted to make the patient cases as realistic as possible whilst having a moderate degree of difficulty.
 The original researchers removed certain findings from the cases that may give away the patient’s condition in a fairly obvious manner.
 In that sense, the patient cases may not replicate the set of information that might be available to clinicians in a similar scenario during medical practice.
 However, using a paradigm similar to past research does extend and build upon empirical experiments on diagnosis.
 As previously mentioned, information was chosen in order to be general to all cases and was not very discriminant, such that we can specifically focus on situations of diagnostic uncertainty.

 We can however consider both studies together to provide a nuanced discussion of the diagnostic process among medical students.
-We find that information seeking patterns and evaluation of differentials during the diagnosis process contribute to diagnostic accuracy.
+We find that information seeking patterns and evaluation of differentials during the diagnostic process contribute to diagnostic accuracy.
 When students generated a greater number of differentials from a patient history, they sought a greater amount of information.
 We then observe an association between information seeking and confidence, but not with accuracy.
 Instead, accuracy was characterised by more standardised and selective information seeking during the diagnostic process.
 However, the amount of differentials generated is itself dependent on the reasoning strategy adopted by students, be it a hypothetico-deductive process where multiple differentials are generated and then evaluated in turn or whether the students match patient symptoms with a prototypical case of a condition from their medical knowledge.
 The students’ ability to generate differentials is dependent on how difficult the case is, affecting the medical knowledge available for students to utilise.
 This is where, in a real medical setting, it is important to express uncertainty as a function of how able clinicians are to generate diagnostic differentials.

 As is hinted in our qualitative analysis for Study 2, a choice of reasoning strategy can potentially stem from a desire to either avoid fixating too early on a differential or to avoid a situation where there is a lack of commitment to a differential.
 How this choice is made is currently unclear, but we can hypothesise that this could be related to a specific interaction between case difficulty, expertise and clinical domain (McLaughlin, Rikers & Schmidt, 2008).
 For the purposes of our analysis in Study 2, we assumed that each of the different medical conditions being diagnosed brought with them a specific reasoning style that would be best suited to them.
 However, there is also a choice of reasoning strategy at the individual level that may or may not match the preferred strategy for that condition.
 Whether these match can affect the accuracy of diagnoses, but further work is needed to elucidate this hypothesis.